withcenter/fireflow/README.md

 ## Last post

-- `lastPost` has the last post that user created.
+- `users_public_data.lastPost` has the last post that user created.

 # Feed, recentPosts